MaximeLionel/VHDLProgrammingbyExamples/Ch1 Introduction to VHDL.md

 * The two signal assignment statements in architecture behave form a behavioral model (行为模型), or architecture, for the mux entity

 # 1.7 Structural Designs
-* Another way to write the mux design is to instantiate subcomponents that perform smaller operations of the complete model, which is a structural description of the mux entity.
+* Another way to write the mux design is to instantiate subcomponents (子组件) that perform smaller operations of the complete model, which is a structural description of the mux entity.
+* Example:
 ```vhdl
 ARCHITECTURE netlist OF mux IS
 	COMPONENT andgate